aarc-rs/aarc/README.md

   `Weak` with atomically updatable pointers.
 - [`Snapshot`](https://docs.rs/aarc/latest/aarc/struct.Snapshot.html): A novel smart pointer
   similar to a hazard pointer that significantly reduces contention when multiple threads load from the same `AtomicArc`.
-It prevents deallocation but does not contribute to reference counts.
+It prevents deallocations but does not contribute to reference counts.

 ### Motivation